michelleconville/oir_events/README.md

 * As a developer, I need to implement a 404-error page to alert users when they have accessed a page that doesn't exist
 * As a developer, I need to implement a 500-error page to alert users when an internal server error occurs
 * As a developer, I need to implement a 403-error page to redirect unauthorised users to, so that I can secure my views
-* As a site owner, I would like a home page so that customers can view information on my website
+* As a site owner, I would like a home page so that users can view information on my website
 * As a site user, I want to read frequently asked questions so that I can find information on events
 * As a site user, I want to access information on how to find Leinster House, so I arrive at the correct entrance

 EPIC 6 - Deployment Epic

-* As a developer, I need to deploy the project to heroku so that it is live for customers
+* As a developer, I need to deploy the project to heroku so that it is live for users

 EPIC 7 – Documentation